welbsterhansi/terraform-eks/README.md

 ## DESENHO DA ARQUITETURA ###

 ## List of files and their descriptions
 1. [vpc.tf](vpc.tf) provisions a VPC, subnets and availability zones using the AWS VPC Module.
 2. [security-groups.tf](security-groups.tf) provisions the security groups used by the EKS cluster.
-3. [eks-cluster-nodes.tf](eks-cluster-nodes.tf) provisions all the resources (AutoScaling Groups, etc...) required to set up an EKS cluster using the AWS EKS Module.
+3. [eks-cluster.tf](eks-cluster.tf) provisions all the resources (AutoScaling Groups, etc...) required to set up an EKS cluster using the AWS EKS Module.
 4. [outputs.tf](outputs.tf) defines the output configuration.
 5. [versions.tf](versions.tf) sets the Terraform version to at least 0.14.
 It also sets versions for the providers used in this challenge.
 6. [variables.tf](variables.tf) defines the variables.